microsoft/omnichannel-chat-sdk/samples/README.md

 | Sample Name | Description |
 | --- | --- |
 | [Gifted Chat React Native Control](GiftedChatReactNativeControl/) | Demonstrates how to use Chat SDK with Gifted Chat React Native Control |
+| [BotFramework-WebChat Control](BotFrameworkWebChatControl) | Demonstrates how to use Chat SDK with [BotFramework-WebChat](https://github.com/microsoft/BotFramework-WebChat) Control